From predicting to learning dissipation from pair correlations of active liquids: Introduction

-Active matter is a class of nonequilibrium systems in which every component consumes energy to produce an autonomous motion~\cite{Marchetti2013, Bechinger2016, Marchetti2018}.
-Examples of active systems span many length- and time-scales, from bacterial swarms~\cite{Libchaber2000, Elgeti2015} and assemblies of self-propelled colloids~\cite{Bechinger2013, Palacci2013}, to animal groups~\cite{Cavagna2010, Cavagna2014} and human crowds~\cite{Bottinelli2016, Bartolo2019}.
-The energy fluxes stemming from individual self-propulsion lead to complex collective behaviors without any equilibrium equivalent, such as a collective directed motion~\cite{Dauchot2010, Sood2014} and phase separation despite purely repulsive interactions~\cite{Bechinger2013, Palacci2013}.
-The possibility of exploiting such behaviors to design materials with innovative functions has motivated much research, with the goal of understanding how to reliably predict and control the features of active systems.
+{A}ctive matter is a class of nonequilibrium systems in which energy is consumed at the level of individual components in order to produce autonomous motion~\cite{Marchetti2013, Bechinger2016, Marchetti2018}.
+These systems exist across many different length- and time-scales, from bacterial swarms~\cite{Elgeti2015} and assemblies of self-propelled colloids~\cite{Palacci2013} to animal groups~\cite{Cavagna2014} and human crowds~\cite{Bartolo2019}.
+In all these systems, the energy fluxes stemming from individual self-propulsion may lead to complex collective behaviors without any equilibrium equivalent.
+The possibility of harnessing such behaviors to design materials with novel or useful functions has motivated much research~\cite{Geiss2009} aimed at reliably predicting and controlling the properties of active systems.

-Minimal models have been proposed to capture active dynamics, for instance in particles with aligning interactions or self-propelled isotropic particles, yielding, respectively, collective motion~\cite{Vicsek1995, Chate2020, Bar2020} and motility-induced phase separation~\cite{Fily2012, Redner2013, Cates2015}.
-Based on these models, the challenge is to establish a nonequilibrium thermodynamic framework, by analogy with equilibrium, which connects microscopic details and emergent physics.
-Progress has been made in this direction by characterizing protocol-based observables, such as pressure~\cite{Marchetti2014, Brady2014, Solon2015}, surface tension~\cite{Speck2015, Paliwal2017, Zakine2020}, and chemical potential~\cite{Paliwal2018, Guioth2019}.
+Minimal models have been proposed to describe the dynamics of active particles with or without aligning interactions, which can give rise to collective directed motion~\cite{Chate2020, Sood2014} and motility-induced phase separation (MIPS) despite purely repulsive interactions~\cite{Cates2015, Palacci2013} respectively.
+From these models, the challenge is to establish a nonequilibrium framework, analogous to equilibrium statistical thermodynamics, which connects microscopic details and emergent physics.
+Some progress has been achieved towards this end by characterizing protocol-based observables, such as pressure~\cite{Brady2014, Solon2015}, surface tension~\cite{Speck2015, Zakine2020}, and chemical potential~\cite{Guioth2019}.